nio101/BASECAMP/readme.md

   * bonjour: bc-hq.local
   * fixed IP: 192.168.1.50

 * `bc-annex` (win7 on old Atom, remote desktop/Nomachine bc-watch.local, UP) mainly hosts the windows-based SAPI5 synthesis, and the **interphone** server module.
-It also host some periodical scraping / transcoding tasks (video feeds), and some scraping about the weather forecast.
+It MAY also host some periodical scraping / transcoding tasks (video feeds), and some scraping about the weather forecast.
 It is powered by an old **Atom** motherboard, under **windows 7**.
   * bonjour: bc-annex.local
   * fixed IP: 192.168.1.55